 The only ways to pay for an imminent departure are via credit card or PayPal.

 PayPal has some hefty charges so you may want to avoid this.

-While Antarctica travel on a budget doesn’t sound plausible, follow these simple steps and you too could save thousands on what will no doubt be an adventure of a lifetime!
+So now you now how to travel to the Antarctica on a budget.
+While it doesn’t sound plausible, follow these simple steps and you too could save thousands on what will no doubt be an adventure of a lifetime!

 Like it?
 Pin it!